kriebb/kriebb.github.io/_posts/2023-04-16-enable-developers-to-generate-safe-and-secure-code.md

 Their tool observes that

-* there isn’t sufficient validation and sanitization of the user input in this request.
+- there isn't sufficient validation and sanitization of the user input in this request.
 That is a confirmation that there is an SQL injection flaw.

-* the unsanitized input, which is the email address, ends up being used directly in the SQL Query.
+- the unsanitized input, which is the email address, ends up being used directly in the SQL Query.
 That is displayed in red in the image below.

 Contrast tries to help the developer by giving a similar overview in the form of a stack trace.
 That overview shows the problem, where to fix that problem and gives guidance on how to remediate it.